thomaslevesque/Linq.Extras/README.md

 Linq.Extras
 ===========

-A set of extension methods to complement the ones from `System.LInq.Enumerable`.
+A set of extension methods to complement the ones from `System.Linq.Enumerable`.